-Following our last morning game drive we leave Etosha travelling via Outjo to visit the Africat Foundation.
-This is a non-profit organization focusing on the conservation of Namibia's predators, particularly cheetah, in their natural habitat.
-Here we can actively take part in the programme and learn more about these beautiful and amazing animals.
+Leaving Etosha we travel via Outjo to visit the Africat Foundation, for some close-up photos with this endangered cat.
+This non-profit organization focuses on the conservation of Namibia's predators in their natural habitat.

+We actively participate in the programme during our visit, learning more about these stunning creatures.